Dark matter as the source of neutrino mass: theory overview and experimental prospects: Simplest Scotogenic Model

 Assuming that the scalars are nearly degenerate $m_{\eta^\pm}\sim m_{\eta_R}\sim m_{\eta_I}$ and neglecting lepton masses one finds that the relic density is given as

 where $x_f$ is the ratio $M_{F_1}/T_{f}$ at the freeze-out temperature,

 Here $c\approx 1/2$, $M_{\rm pl}=1.22\times 10^{19}$ GeV and and $g_{*}\approx 100$ is the number of relativistic degrees of freedom.
 Since the dark-matter annihilation cross section is determined by the Yukawa couplings $Y_F$, these should be adequately chosen so as to produce the correct relic abundance.
-In order to explore the parameter space, a combined analysis should take into account all constraints, such as those coming from neutrino oscillations, lepton flavor violation and dark-matter relic density, since they all involve the same Yukawa interactions.
+In order to explore the parameter space, a comprehensive analysis should take into account all constraints, such as those coming from neutrino oscillations, lepton flavor violation and dark-matter relic density, since they all involve the same Yukawa interactions.
 The dark-matter analysis is performed varying the model parameters in the following ranges

 and implementing all relevant experimental and theoretical restrictions mentioned above.
 We also impose a perturbativity limit on the Yukawa and scalar couplings, $Y_{F}^{ij}\leq \sqrt{4\pi}$ and $|\lambda_i|\leq 1$.
 The latter are further required to satisfy the vacuum stability conditions in Eq.~\eqref{eq:boundary-condition}.
 For definitiness all scalars are taken in the range from 100 GeV to 100 TeV.
 Since existing collider data do not constrain the masses of the singlet fermions $M_{F_i}$, we allow them to vary from a small minimum value of 1 GeV.
 The minimum value of $m_{\eta^\pm}$ is set at 1.2 times $M_{F_1}$, so as to neglect $F_1-\eta$ co-annihilation effects.
-Notice that the ratio between the mass of the singlet fermion $F_1$ and the dark scalar doublet mass cannot be very large, to ensure an adequate annihilation cross section for $F_{1}F_{1}\to \ell^{+}\ell^{-},\nu\nu$. \\[-.3cm] The relic density, particle spectrum and decay rate determination, as well as the relevant parameter constraint implementation can be performed using the packages \textbf{SARAH}~\cite{Staub:2013tta}, \textbf{micrOmegas 5.0.2}~\cite{Belanger:2014vza}, \textbf{Spheno 4.0.3}~\cite{Porod:2011nf} and \textbf{flavorKit}~\cite{Porod:2014xia}.
+Notice that the ratio between the singlet fermion and dark scalar doublet masses is strongly restricted, to ensure an adequate annihilation cross section for $F_{1}F_{1}\to \ell^{+}\ell^{-},\nu\nu$. \\[-.3cm] The relic density, particle spectrum and decay rate determination, as well as the relevant parameter constraint implementation can be performed using the packages \textbf{SARAH}~\cite{Staub:2013tta}, \textbf{micrOmegas 5.0.2}~\cite{Belanger:2014vza}, \textbf{Spheno 4.0.3}~\cite{Porod:2011nf} and \textbf{flavorKit}~\cite{Porod:2014xia}.
 As already mentioned, the Yukawa couplings $Y_F^{\alpha 1}$ govern the dark-matter annihilation cross section.
 Hence, in order to ensure that the dark-matter density is consistent with observation, at least one of these couplings needs to be sizeable.

 Fig.~\ref{fig:Y-lam5} illustrates various parameter choices in the plane $M_{F_1}-|Y_{F}^{\alpha 1}|$ that lead to viable scenarios.
 The associated DM Yukawa couplings $|Y_{F}^{\alpha 1}|$ are in the range between $10^{-3}$ and $\sqrt{4\pi}$.
 In order to fulfill restrictions coming from cLFV processes such as $\mu\to e\gamma$ decay rates, one finds that these Yukawa couplings should obey $|Y_{F}^{e1}|\ll |Y_F^{\mu 1}|<|Y_F^{\tau 1}|$.
 It follows that dark-matter annihilates predominantly into third-generation leptons: $\tau^+\tau^-$ and $\nu_\tau\overline{\nu_\tau}$.
 One also sees from Fig.~\ref{fig:Y-lam5} that the range of DM masses is sensitive to the imposed Yukawa perturbativity limit.